jakubaugustin/SEBC/resources/labs/0_YarnCalcs.md

 #YARN/RM Lab: Doing the Math

-* Motivation: My goal was to identify maximum number of containersr that could run in parallel during terasort and teragen tests*
+_Motivation: My goal was to identify maximum number of containers that could run in parallel during terasort and teragen tests._
 **Lab assumptions:**
 - No more than one MR job will run at any time (FIFO scheduler style :) )
 - Settings are optimized for artificial teragen tests only
-  - I assume that value in Worker vcores represents physical cores
+- I assume that value in Worker vcores represent physical cores

 ## Changes to calculation sheet
 <center><img src="1_YARNCalcs.png" /></center>

-*Values/Formulas I changed are marked as CHANGED* *Values/Formulas I added are marked as ADDED*
+*Values/Formulas I changed are marked as CHANGED*

+*Values/Formulas I added are marked as ADDED*

 - **Vcore multiplier:** I added vcore multiplier to calculate yarn.nodemanager.resource.cpu-vcores.
 This could be higher than number of physical cores and some workloads may benefit from it.